Raising consciousness for a new world

 to change habits or behaviors

-Changing human behavior is one of the most complicated challenges in life.
-Even when people fully understand that a new behavior is necessary, whether it’s exercising more, communicating better, or managing stress differently, they often struggle to act on that knowledge.
+Changing human behavior is one of the most complicated challenges in life, even when people fully understand that a new behavior is necessary, whether it’s something personal such as exercising more, communicating better, or managing stress differently, or more remote concerns such as the threat posed by the pollution of our oceans or nuclear weapons proliferation may have upon humanity's long-term survival.
+Most people struggle to act on that knowledge.
 The disconnect between intellectual understanding and actual change of behavior highlights the deeper psychological, emotional, social and cultural dimensions of human behavior.
+It is also one of the major reasons that humanity is facing several existential threats in our modern era.

 Change is hard and our genes are wired by nature to resist it.
-For millennia, in our ancestor’s world things hardly ever changed and taking the time to come up with a new idea to fend off a Sabor toothed tiger could be deadly.
-In that case, habitual behavior, the need to determine nothing more than to “flight or fight” served us well.
-This habitual behavior is no longer appropriate in the modern era where things all around us are changing constantly and at a pace that is continually accelerating.
-Lack of adaptability to changing circumstances can lead to our demise just as much as a threat from a Sabor toothed tiger was in our remote past.
+For millennia, in our ancestor’s world things rarely ever changed and taking the time to come up with a new idea to fend off a Saber-toothed tiger could be deadly.
+In that case, habitual behavior, the need to determine nothing more than “flight or fight” served us well.
+This habitual behavior is no longer appropriate in the modern era where things around us are changing constantly and at a pace that is continually accelerating.
+Lack of adaptability to changing circumstances can lead to our demise just as much as the threat from a Saber-toothed tiger posed in our remote past.

 One major reason that knowledge alone fails to bring about change is that behavior is not ruled just by logic and rational thinking.
 People are emotional beings, and emotions often override reason.
 For example, someone might know they should stop smoking to protect their health, yet the habit provides comfort or relief from stress which is a powerful emotional reinforcement.
 Until the emotional need is addressed at a deep level, intellectual awareness of the risks often are not enough to motivate sustained action.

-When you try to change, you are essentially asking your ego to override a cognitive complex that has been running on autopilot for many years.
+When we try to change, we are essentially asking our ego to override a cognitive complex that's been running on autopilot for many years.
 The "intellectual" brain tires easily, while the "habitual" (subconscious) brain never sleeps.
-This is why you can be fully committed to a diet at 9:00 AM but find yourself eating chips at 9:00 PM, our rational and logical brain ran out of fuel.
-On the other hand, your subconscious is ruled by habit and beliefs embedded deep within your psyche.
-It doesn't care about your five-year plan; it cares about efficiency, patterns and hard-wired behaviors.
-Many of these were formed years ago, often as a young child before we had the intellect or the judgment to evaluate these behaviors let alone let them become strong enough to become habits or deep-seated beliefs.
+This is why we can be fully committed to a diet at 9:00 AM but find ourselves eating chips at 9:00 PM.
+Our rational and logical brain simply ran out of fuel.
+On the other hand, our subconscious is ruled by habit and beliefs embedded deep within our psyche.
+It doesn't care about our five-year plan or our vague concerns; it cares about efficiency, patterns and hard-wired behaviors.
+Many habits were formed years ago, often while we were young children before we had the intellect or the judgment to evaluate the behaviors enabling them to become strong enough to become habits or deep-seated beliefs that control our behaviors.

 Sometimes, even though we may know that a behavior is harmful to our physical or emotional health or can even lead to our own demise, we continue to ignore the need to change, telling ourselves that we will do it at some point in the future.
 We delude ourselves into thinking that someday we will finally muster what is needed to change, a time that often never comes.
-Postponing short-term gratification for long-term gain is often a sign of immaturity and, it is very easy to do, especially if it is not a threat in the immediate future or somewhat removed from our personal lives like the threats posed by climate change, the possibility of a nuclear holocaust or the threat of AI on our career future.
+Postponing short-term gratification for long-term gain is often a sign of maturity.
+This can be very difficult to do, especially if it is not an immediate threat or one posed in the future to our personal lives such the threats posed by climate change, wide-scale pollution, and environmental degradation, the possibility of a nuclear holocaust or the threat of AI on our future career.

 Habits themselves are a major obstacle.
 Over time, behaviors become automatic, embedded in fixed cognitive complexes that make them feel natural and effortless – no thinking required.
 Changing a habit means disrupting that automatic cycle, which can be both uncomfortable and exhausting.
 This is why willpower alone rarely works in isolation.
 Willpower must be supported by consistent and continual practice, environmental changes, and new routines that make the desired behavior easier to repeat and incorporate into the psyche.

-Behavior is rarely just about logic; it is usually a coping mechanism.
+Behavior is rarely only about logic; it is usually a coping mechanism.
 Every "bad" habit usually serves a hidden purpose.
-For example procrastination might be a shield against the fear of failure or overeating might be a way to self-soothe after a stressful day.
+For example, procrastination might be a shield against the fear of failure or overeating might be a way to self-soothe after a stressful day.

 Social, cultural and environmental factors also play a key role.
 Human beings are shaped by their surroundings and by the expectations of others.
 If a person’s social circle, workplace, or culture reinforces old behaviors, and frowns on new ones, intellectual insight into the need for change may have little impact.
 The need to conform has been built into the human psyche over thousands of years of socialization.
 Going against the consensus view can create many obstacles by others who do not have the knowledge or understanding to see the benefits of change.
-Even when they do, for example, someone who understands the value of healthy eating may still revert to junk food if their family or friends constantly eat out or criticize healthy choices.
+For example, someone who understands the value of healthy eating may still revert to junk food if their family or friends constantly criticize healthy choices.

 We like to think we are the masters of our destiny, but we are often just products of our surroundings.
-If you know intellectually that you need to focus, but your phone is buzzing next to your hand, you aren't just fighting a lack of knowledge - you are fighting a dopamine-fueled environment designed to break your will.
-Change requires more than a "mindset shift"; it requires a physical re-engineering of your life to make the right choice the easiest choice.
+If we know intellectually that we need to focus, but our phone is ringing constantly, we aren't just fighting a lack of knowledge - we are fighting a dopamine-fueled environment designed to break our will.
+Change requires more than a "mindset shift"; it requires a physical re-engineering of our life to make the right choice the easiest choice.

 Any lasting behavioral change requires identity-level transformation.
-People tend to act in ways that align with their sense of who they are.
-Thus, to change behavior, they often must change their self-image as well.
-Someone who views themselves as “a night owl” might intellectually accept the benefits of waking up early but resist it subconsciously to stay consistent with their identity.
-Sustainable change happens when the new behavior becomes part of who the person believes themselves to be.
-In other words, real change can only happen when people fully embody the change with their intellect, emotion, intuitions and all aspects of their personality.
-In other words, when they "grok" it.
+We tend to act in ways that align with our sense of who we are.
+Thus, to change behavior, we often must change our self-image as well.
+If we view ourself as “a night owl” we might intellectually accept the benefits of waking up early but resist it subconsciously to stay consistent with our identity.
+Sustainable change happens only when the new behavior becomes part of who we believe ourselves to be.
+In other words, real change can only happen when we fully embody the change with our intellect, emotion, intuitions and all aspects of their personality.
+In other words, when we "grok" it or fully "embody" it.

-To move from knowing to doing, we have to stop treating behavior change as an epiphany and start treating it as a physiological rewiring.
+To move from knowing to doing, we must stop treating behavior change as an epiphany and start treating it as a physiological rewiring.
 This involves:

 Element